 Develop communication skills.

-To promote the formation of social partnership, the desire to act together with peers, enjoying joint activities.
+Promote the formation of social partnership, the desire to act together with peers, enjoying joint activities.

 Educational: